canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/udd-intro.rst

 * Some packages have not been successfully imported into UDD branches.
 Recent versions of Bazaar will automatically notify you when this is the case.
-  You can also check the `status of the package importer`_ manually before working on a branch.
+  You can also check the `status of the package importer <ImportStatus_>`_ manually before working on a branch.

 All of the above are being worked on and UDD is expected to become the main way to work on Ubuntu packages soon.
 However currently most teams within Ubuntu do